ktonon/two-medium-model/README.md

 process has quietly operated for billions of years, supplementing primordial water with deep-sourced hydrogen that emerges through volcanism, mantle degassing, and metamorphic cycles.
-Seen through this lens, Earth's oceans are not simply remnants of cosmic delivery---they are, at least in part, the long-term outcome of its internal LCM dynamics.
+Seen through this lens, Earth's oceans are not simply remnants of cosmic delivery—they are, at least in part, the long-term outcome of its internal LCM dynamics.

 Once this principle is in place, the Solar System begins to look very different.

-Icy moons---Europa, Enceladus, Ganymede, Titan---are no longer puzzles or exceptions.
+Icy moons—Europa, Enceladus, Ganymede, Titan—are no longer puzzles or exceptions.
 They are precisely what one expects for worlds embedded in the deep LCM wells of giant planets.
 Their internal heat, driven by a combination of tidal forcing and GCM flux, maintains vast liquid oceans beneath their icy crusts.
-And their water inventory, rather than being relics of formation beyond the frost line, may reflect the slow accumulation of H$_2$O generated inside them through the same hydrogen--oxygen chemistry that shapes Earth.
+And their water inventory, rather than being relics of formation beyond the frost line, may reflect the slow accumulation of H$_2$O generated inside them through the same hydrogen–oxygen chemistry that shapes Earth.

 Even the location of these moons, far outside the classical "goldilocks zone," ceases to be a constraint.
 Surface sunlight is irrelevant.
 What matters is internal compression, LCM gradients, and the ongoing energy input from the gravitational medium.
-If a moon can maintain a dense, conductive interior---either by size, composition, or proximity to a giant planet---then liquid water becomes not exceptional but expected.
+If a moon can maintain a dense, conductive interior—either by size, composition, or proximity to a giant planet—then liquid water becomes not exceptional but expected.

 And if water is expected, then so is **habitability** in a broad thermodynamic sense.
 2MM does not claim that life must arise wherever